humprey0123/Life-Planner-App/README.md

 This app helps users manage their daily life through Tasks, Goals, and Events.
 It’s fully responsive and designed to reflect a real-world user scenario.

 ## Features
-- ✅ Task list tracking
+- ✅ Task list with add, delete and edit feature.
 - 🎯 Goal progress monitoring
 - 📅 Horizontally scrollable events section with images